List of cities and towns in Bangladesh

+Major Urban agglomerations

+There are 9 major urban agglomerations in Bangladesh that are governed by twelve city corporations, which include (Dhaka North, Dhaka South, Narayanganj, and Gazipur) which all part of Greater Dhaka City, Chattogram, Khulna, Cumilla, Sylhet, Rajshahi, Rangpur, Bogura, Barishal, Mymensingh.

+Cities Rank

 Metropolitan areas

-Eight of the aforementioned major cities are designated as metropolitan areas: Dhaka, Chittagong, Khulna, Sylhet, Rajshahi, Barisal, Rangpur and Gazipur.
+All eleven of the aforementioned major cities are designated as metropolitan areas: Dhaka, Chittagong, Gazipur, Narayanganj, Khulna, Rangpur, Rajshahi, Mymensingh, Sylhet, Comilla and Barisal.
 Metropolitan areas can be loosely defined as a major city combined with some of its adjacent municipalities and peri-urban areas.

 Cities

-In addition to the 11 major cities governed by City Corporations, there are 32 other cities which are governed by Municipal Corporations.
-These are given below in alphabetical order.
+In addition to the 12 major cities governed by City Corporations, there are many minor cities which are governed by Municipal Corporations (pourashava).
+Area figures come from the 2011 census or Paurashava websites.
+Those with populations of over 100,000 (as of 2022 census) are given below:

-Source: 2011 Bangladesh census

 Towns

 The following is a list of towns in Bangladesh governed by Municipal Corporations.

 Urban areas by population

 Dhaka is by far the largest urban area as well as the largest metropolitan area in Bangladesh.
 Chittagong is the second largest city and urban area in Bangladesh as well as the second largest metropolitan in Bangladesh.

 Khulna is the third largest city and second largest port city of the country after Chittagong.
 Also, the adjoining areas of Khulna are abided by port-related business, industry, governmental foreign investment, and some well-known mega projects.
 This city also has a rich history of industrialization through the British period.
-Khulna has also a significant number of tourism industries centered on the largest mangrove forest of the world, the Sundarbans.
-Sylhet city is also the third developed city within Khulna and Rajshahi.
-Sylhet is also marked as an economically stronger city compared to other cities after Dhaka and Chittagong.
-Sylhet city also got a richer regional economy for remittances and the tourism industry.
+Khulna has also a significant number of tourist sites centered on the largest mangrove forest of the world which is known as the Sundarbans.
+Cumilla city is also the third most developed city after Khulna and Rajshahi.
+Cumilla is also marked as an economically stronger city compared to other cities after Dhaka and Chittagong.
+Cumilla city also got a richer regional economy for remittances and tourism.

 Rajshahi is also a big city and is known as the educational city of Bangladesh due to its well-marked educational institutions with better results and better educational performances.

-So we can say that the best 5 cities in Bangladesh are Dhaka, Chittagong, Sylhet, Khulna, and Rajshahi.
-Other major cities with a stronger economy and developer infrastructure after these five best cities are Cumilla, Bogra, Rangpur, Tangail, Faridpur, Barishal, Gazipur, Narayanganj, Jessore, Kushtia, Patuakhali, Feni, Cox's Bazar, Mymenshing, Dinajpur, Pabna, Brahmanbaria, Narsingdi, Bholo, Gopalganj, Thakurgao, Chuadanga, Madaripur, etc.

-The following table shows the largest populated area within a local government area.